Reptarsrage/PokemonGenerator/README.md

 Once we have our team, we can pull all of their base stats from the database - these never change.
 The only values that change are `IV` and `EV` values.
 You can read about them on bulbapedia, but basically an `IV` is a stat value between 0-15 that is assigned to a pokemon at birth.
 An `EV` is a number between 0 and 65535 which a pokemon accumulates the more it trains.
-Both of these values positivley effect stats (the higher the better).
+Both of these values positively effect stats (the higher the better).
 To choose these values, we can use a sudo-gaussian algorithm which tends to choose mid-range values and has a standard deviation of enough to get some variation.
 (e.g. `IV` values may have a mean of 7.5 and a std deviation of 3).
 The rest of the stats are based on